Python API¶

 By default, locators are considered to use the keyword specific default locator strategy.
 All keywords support finding elements based on

-attributes, but some keywords support additional attributes or other values that make sense in their context.
-For example, Click Link supports thehref
+idandnameattributes, but some keywords support additional attributes or other values that make sense in their context.
+For example, Click Link supports thehrefattribute and the link text and addition to the normalidandname.Examples:

 The explicit locator strategy is specified with a prefix using either syntax